deluxebrain/vagrant-ubuntu/VAGRANT.md

 # Create and configure guest machine
 vagrant up

-# SSH into running Vagrant machine as the vagrant user
+# Ssh into running Vagrant machine as the vagrant user
 vagrant ssh

+# Used to run in any changes to the Vagrantfile:
 # Equivalent to halt followed by up
-# Used to run in any changes to the Vagrantfile:
 vagrant reload

 # Shut down running guest